Written by Isaac EricksenIsaac enjoys playing basketball and going on hikes with his family.

 So you want to join a good MLM, or at least learn more about the income opportunity possible through Multi-Level Marketing?

 Much of the information provided to the general public is confusing and conflicting.
 On one hand, you have those who love MLMs and swear they make you a ton of money (but those people are paid to convince others).

-On the other hand, you have those who hate them becuase they were either dissatisfied by a particular company's product/service or didn't make any money when they distributed.
+On the other hand, you have those who hate them because they were either dissatisfied by a particular company's product/service or didn't make any money when they distributed.

-Performing a quick Internet search reveals terms such as "scam", "pyramid scheme"', and "fraud" to describe businesses that operating using this particular marketing strategy.
+Performing a quick Internet search reveals terms such as "scam", "pyramid scheme"', and "fraud" to describe businesses that operate using this particular marketing strategy.

 This can lead to the false assumption that all multi-level marketing businesses are essentially bad.

 However, the multi-level marketing model is a legitimate strategy in business operations when conducted properly by companies that use it to help sell their manufactured product lines.

 But how do you know if an MLM is actually a legitimate income opportunity?

 We'll show you exactly what you need to look for in a good multi-level marketing company.